Accessibility of checker.ofcom.org.uk

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-You can contact us via phone, post or make a complaint via our hub.
+You can contact us in English or Welsh via phone, post or make a complaint via our hub.

 Details of this and how to contact us via BSL, welsh or via textphone is available on our contact us page.

 Whilst in lockdown we unable to take text relay calls.